 importance.
 Things worsened in 1612 when Pope Paul V dug again the artificial channel which in Roman

-times linked the river with the harbour of Porto founded by the emperors Claudius and Trajan to
+times linked the river with the artificial harbour of Porto which was created by Emperors Claudius and Trajan to

 facilitate the supply of Rome.
 Traffic between Porto di Ripa Grande and

 the sea left the Tiber to make use of this channel and Gregoriopolis was abandoned.
 For nearly two hundred years it became a dead town and the castle was